digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% col-guidance name="document-url" %}}

-Enter the web address that links directly to the actual agreement document.
+Enter the web address that links directly to the actual agreement document or CIL demand notice.
 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement-classification" %}}
-This is either ‘CIL’ (community investment levy) or ‘S106’ (Section 106).
+This is either ‘CIL’ (community investment levy), ‘S106’ (Section 106 planning obligations) or 'S278' (Section 278 agreements).
 More developer agreement classifications will gradually be added to the developer-agreement-classification.csv file, which MHCLG will maintain for your reference.
 {{% /col-guidance %}}

 ***

 ### Developer agreement contributions<a name="contribution"></a>

+Developer agreement contributions are the individual obligations or sums within an agreement, assigned to particular purposes such as affordable housing.

+For CIL, the total sum should be split into separate developer agreement contributions with the contribution-purpose as either CIL, CIL administration, Neighbourhood CIL or as Mayoral CIL.
+If the CIL is being paid by instalments, each instalment should be recorded separately.

 Developer agreement contributions must be listed exactly as follows, but with the actual date you created the file instead of YYYYMMDD: